Getting paid less than minimum wage or living wage

 - some trainees and interns (however, the eligibility rules are complicated so you should get advice)

-- some farm workers (check if minimum wage applies to you on the Scottish Government website)
+- some farm workers (check if minimum wage applies to you on GOV.UK)

 If you’re not sure whether you fall into any of these categories, you can call the Acas helpline.

 Text relay: 18001 0300 123 1100